bytecodealliance/wasm-micro-runtime/gitbook/basics/introduction/webassembly.md

 ## The origin story of WebAssembly

 Like its name suggest, in a sense, it is related to the Web and Assembly.
 Web means that it, like many other forerunners, like asm.js, trying to improve JavaScript's performance in Browsers.
-And the Assembly means that the format of WebAssembly is not a human-readable format but a compact binary format that is more efficient for browser to use.
+And the Assembly means that the format of WebAssembly is not a human-readable format but a compact binary format that is more efficient for Browsers to use.

 ## The other benefits of WebAssembly